DanMG20/DanMG20/README.md

 I've always had a deep curiosity about how things work—that's what led me to study engineering.
 But in my free time, I discovered a new passion: programming.
 I started coding as a hobby, writing simple scripts, and eventually began building my own projects in Python — from small automation tools to data analysis and visualizations.

-* **I'm genuinely interested in everything related to machine learning , and videogames development**
+* **I'm genuinely interested in everything related automatization and Data Analysis**
 - 🌱 I’m currently learning ...
   - Python
   - SQL
-  - C#
+  - Power BI
 - ✈️ Aerospace Engineer with a growing interest in automation and smart systems
 - 🧠 Passionate about machine learning, data science, and app development
 - 🎧 Outside tech, I can lose track of time with the right videogame and an exciting challenge in front of me